hummiapp/instaspec/README.md

 | [cgrand/seqexp](https://github.com/cgrand/seqexp)               | cgrand         |
 | [jclaggett/seqex](https://github.com/jclaggett/seqex)           | jclaggett      |

+- These libraries are high quality and powerful
 - Malli and Schema implement data driven specs
 - Meander has substitution, which is helpful for output transformations
 - Consuming nested bindings can be a challenge in all libraries